KiranGaikwad2020/ERP_Automation/README.md

 ## To read the data from the ERP downloaded attendance excel/csv sheet and update the marks of evaluation sheet (experiment_1.xlsx…etc) as per the attendance record.

-As a educator, I need to continously assess the students based on thier practical performance for the final University Term Work Marks.
+As an educator, I need to continously assess the students based on thier practical performance for the final University Term Work Marks.

 I have been assigned the Aritficial Intelligence Lab (Second Year Engginering) which containts 10 Practicals.